 has made a lot of progress with existing recall repairs because plenty of replace airbag inflators are available.
 The 77.7 percent completion rate out of nearly 13 million recalled vehicles has allowed Honda to issue the recall now instead of waiting until December.An automaker that’s actually ahead of schedule on a recall?
 What world is this?…

 A Puerto Rico man has sued Honda after being severely injured by an exploding Takata airbag.

 2001-2002 Accord.
 2001-2002 Civic.
 2002 CR-V. 2002 Odyssey.
 2003 Pilot.
 If you own one of these vehicles and you haven't replaced their Takata inflators, the next knock on your door could be from a Honda representitive.
-And you should answe … continue reading

 While that means some reorganization, pay-offs for creditors, yadda yadda etc ... the dollar figure I was interested in involves how much is being set aside for injury victims.